Before you apply for a mortgage, see what supporting documentation you might be asked for.

-If the funds are a gift from a friend or family member, your solicitor or licensed conveyancer will need to organise a letter that's signed by the donor.
+If the funds are a gift from a family member, your solicitor or licensed conveyancer will need to organise a letter that's signed by the donor.

 This will need to confirm the deposit is a non-refundable and unconditional gift.
 It will also need to say that no interest is being claimed on the property.

 Explore: How to save for a home deposit

 If you’re employed, your lender will want to see your latest payslip and may ask to see several months’ worth, even if you’re paid weekly or fortnightly.

 If you earn bonuses, commission or overtime, you’ll need to provide a combination of your latest payslips and P60s.
 The number and combination of these depends on how often you’re paid.

 If you’re self-employed, the documents required will depend on your circumstances.
 For example, you may need to provide:

 Some lenders let you upload your documents online, saving you the effort of finding and printing lots of different statements.